belkevich/audioplayer/README.md

 =======

 ## About
-ABAudioPlayer is lightweight and extensible wrapper on `AudioToolbox.framework` for iOS and OS X. Project is still in develop.
+ABAudioPlayer is lightweight and extensible wrapper on `AudioToolbox.framework` for iOS and OS X. **Project is still in develop** but you can use master branch.
+It's stable.

 ---

 ## Using
 #### Player actions
 ###### Create player
 ```objective-c